IAFEnvoy/IAF-Docs/new-content.md

 # New Content

-## Ice and Fire: Smithing
-See [this page](https://modrinth.com/datapack/iceandfire_smithing) for crafts modified by this addon.

 ## Netherite Dragon Armor

 Netherite Dragon Armor is made in a Smithing Table using Diamond Dragon Armor, a netherite block and an upgrade smithing template.